 Another option is to use daily contact lenses instead of reusable ones.
 Dr. Steven Turpin, who has made a specialized study of expert on contact lenses and related cornea issues, highly recommends switching to dailies in this guest blog.
 It’s his top piece of advice to contact lens wearers, as it solves the hygiene problems above–and more.

 Take out your contact lenses immediately and make an appointment with your eye doctor.
 If you develop a red eye or itching, burning, swelling, or pain: don’t just wait for it to go away.
 An infection will only get worse with time.
 A corneal ulcer needs medical attention.
 For more information, go here.
 Or you can always call us and ask!

-In addition, join us on Facebook, Twitter, or Google+ to ask your questions about eyes, exams, and our practice.
-We’d love to hear from you – and I might write a blog to address your questions in the future.
+You can also join us on Facebook to ask questions about eyes, exams, and our practice.
+We’d love to hear from you–and might write a blog to address your questions in the future.